HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Search with complex structured queries QUERY Search conditions that exceed GET's URL limitations

 When to use GET: When the query fits in the URL.
 Simple filters, pagination, keyword search.
-The majority of today's search APIs are fine with GET.
+The vast majority of today's search APIs are fine with GET.

 When to use QUERY: When search conditions don't fit in URL parameters.
 Nested filters, geolocation queries, multiple array conditions, sending structured query languages.
 Before QUERY existed, POST was repurposed for this use, sacrificing cacheability.